-Generally, my prices range from $45-60/hour, depending on the distance I have to travel and the difficulty levels of the material. (more for AP, college level or adult learning, some discount for two students taking the same lesson at the same time)
+Generally, our prices range from $50-90/hour, depending on the distance and the difficulty levels of the material. (more for AP, college or graduate level, adult learning, or emergency tutoring; some discount for two students taking the same lesson at the same time)

-I started teaching at the college level in grad school at Penn.
-I taught parttime and full time for 10 years in the Philadelphia area at Penn, Ursinus, Rosemont, Lasalle, and other area schools.
+I started teaching college political science in grad school at Penn.
+I taught parttime and full time for 15 years at Penn, Ursinus, Rosemont, Lasalle, and other area schools.

-I've worked with students from 5th grade through adult and graduate school, gifted, honors, college prep to some extent special ed.
-I especially like working with middle and high school students honing math and English skills, even grammar.
+We've worked with students from 4th grade through adult and graduate school, gifted, honors, college prep and to some extent special ed.
+I especially like working with middle and high school students honing their math and English skills, especially grammar.
 Of course, I love teaching Italian and have two students, both adults, right now.